 Changes in circumstances may call for changes in your child support arrangement.
 A significant and long-term change in income, a health care crisis or other life-changing event can be the cause for changing the child support order.
 Our lawyer can evaluate your situation and help you determine if a modification is appropriate and likely to be approved by the court.

-If you have questions regarding child support, child support enforcement, modifications or any related matter, our child support attorney serves Winchester and Madison County, as well as residents of Lexington and Florence, Kentucky.
+If you have questions regarding child support, child support enforcement, modifications or any related matter, our child support attorney serves Winchester and Madison County, as well as residents of Richmond, Lexington and Florence, Kentucky.
 Call us to address your questions during a free initial consultation.
 Call 859-348-6723 or use our easy contact form to schedule a meeting.